RSA for the impatient

 \[ x^{e\ \text{mod}\ \phi(m)} \equiv x^e\ \text{mod}\ m \]

-Which reduces significantly the number of multiplications needed because the exponent on the left-hand side of this congruence is much smaller than the one one the right.
+Which reduces significantly the number of multiplications needed because the exponent on the left-hand side of this congruence is much smaller than the one the right.
 Once we’ve done this smaller exponentiation, we simply use the CRT to recombine the results.